vjtc0n/react-native-content-loader/README.md

 # React Native Content Loader

-Fork of https://github.com/virusvn/react-native-svg-animated-linear-gradient with minor modifications in order to use it outside of EXPO
+Fork of https://github.com/virusvn/react-native-svg-animated-linear-gradient with minor modifications in order to use it outside of Expo
 ## Demo
 <table>
 <tr><td>